Huntley & Palmer became the largest manufacturer of biscuits in the world.

 When Huntley died in 1857, annual turnover of the company was £125,000 (around £12.5 million in 2014).
 George Palmer bought out Huntley’s son and took into partnership his brothers, Samuel and William Isaac Palmer, the former managing the London office and the latter running the factory.

-By 1865 the firm was producing thousands of tons of biscuits every year.
+The firm was producing thousands of tons of biscuits every year by 1865.
 Ship’s biscuit was a major product.
 The firm responded quickly to consumer demand: following the success of the Pearl biscuit introduced by rival Peek Frean of Bermondsey, Huntley & Palmer introduced their own version within a matter of months.

 800 men and boys were employed by 1865.
 By this time Huntley & Palmer had introduced a compulsory employee sick fund, and provided a reading room at a small cost to subscribing workers.